+Chapter 4

-Chapter 4 Migrate Your Configuration
+Migrate Your Configuration

-This chapter covers the steps required to migrate your IDM configuration to IDM 7.
+This chapter covers the steps required to migrate your IDM configuration to IDM 7.1.

-There is no automated way to migrate a customized configuration to IDM 7, so you need to migrate customized configuration files manually.
-Assuming you are upgrading from IDM 6.5, there are three ways to do this:
+There is no automated way to migrate a customized configuration to IDM 7.1, so you must migrate customized configuration files manually.
+Assuming you are upgrading from IDM 7.0.x, there are three ways to do this:

-Use the new IDM 7 configuration files as a base, and copy any customizations you have made to the new files.
+• Use the new IDM 7.1 configuration files as a base, and copy any customizations you have made to the new files.